 About

 I am Josep Lumbreras, a Ph.D. student at Centre for Quantum Technologies (National University of Singapore) under the supervision of Prof. Marco Tomamichel.
-Previously I completed a double major in physics and mathematics and a master’s in particle physics and gravitation at University of Barcelona.
+Previously, I completed a double major in physics and mathematics and a master’s in particle physics and gravitation at the University of Barcelona.

 Research interests

-Additionally, I work on the generalization of (Partially Observable) Hidden Markov Models into quantum and general probabilistic theories.
+In addition, I work on the quantum generalization of (Partially Observable) Hidden Markov Models, exploring both their fundamental aspects and practical applications.

 Publications